 Dental Insurance Options for Retirees

-Just because you retired doesn’t mean it’s time to retire your oral health routine!
+Just because you are retired doesn’t mean it’s time to retire your oral health routine!
 But what about dental insurance for retirees?

 Unfortunately, most Americans lose dental coverage after retirement, and Medicare does not cover dental.
 But retirees do have options: